 The pavement isn’t too hot for tender paws and the cooler temps make for frisky dogs.
 Fido can work off some of that energy at local dog-friendly spots.

 Huntsville Dog Parks – The City has 4 public dog parks, open dawn to 1 hour after dark every day.
 Each park has two zones so the smaller dogs can play in their weight class.
-Madison’s Mill Creek Dog Park – Sited alone the Mill Creek Greenway, Mill Creek also has two enclosures in this 1.4 acre dog park.
+Madison’s Mill Creek Dog Park – Sited along the Mill Creek Greenway, Mill Creek also has two enclosures in this 1.4 acre dog park.
 Huntsville Botanical Garden Beaks & Barks – bring your leashed dogs to the Garden for walks or to make new fur-pals in the No Leash Zone.